spryker/spryker-docs/docs/scos/dev/features/202005.0/cms/content-items/content-items-feature-overview.md

 title: Content Items Feature Overview
 description: Content item is a preserved content piece that can be used in multiple pages.
 originalLink: https://documentation.spryker.com/v5/docs/content-items-feature-overview
+originalArticleId: 65048009-2690-45b0-867b-7d41caa500ef
 redirect_from:
   - /v5/docs/content-items-feature-overview
   - /v5/docs/en/content-items-feature-overview
 ---

 The Content Items feature creates an abstraction layer for content management in the Back Office.
 It allows content managers to create and preserve small content pieces.
-Later, they are inserted into [CMS blocks](https://documentation.spryker.com/docs/en/cms-block) and, subsequently, into Storefront pages.
+Later, they are inserted into [CMS blocks](/docs/scos/dev/features/202005.0/cms/cms-block/cms-block.html) and, subsequently, into Storefront pages.
 Content items are rendered on Storefront using [Content Item Widget](#content-item-widget).

 ## Content Item
 Content item is the smallest content unit in Spryker.
 There are four content item types shipped by default: